 Several scholars have utilized post-colonialist concepts to reassert the idea of (German-) Jewish agency in the face of a hostile Christian majority, most prominently perhaps Susannah Heschel.
 Heschel’s principal aim in her work on Abraham Geiger is to demonstrate how the Wissenschaft des Judentums undermined the ‘prevailing viewpoint established by the Christian eye’.
 Geiger’s writings represented a ‘revolt of the colonized’ against ‘Christian hegemony’.
 As one of the ‘earliest examples of postcolonial writing’, Jewish history resembled a form of counter-history, a polemic by which the sources of the adversary were exploited and brushed against the grain.
 The belligerent reactions to Geiger’s work, Heschel argues, testified to ‘just how powerful his gaze really was’, reversing the ‘power relations of the viewer and viewed’ and thereby ‘transforming Christianity into a semiotic representation within the economy of Judaism’.

 While Heschel’s interpretation of Geiger’s role in the theological discourse is a fascinating appropriation of Bhaba’s suggestion that, in postcolonial settings, mimicry enables the ‘observer’ to become the ‘observed’, it presupposes that German Jews saw themselves as the colonized.
-Yet Orthodox Jews, to take an obvious example, were interested in commenting on ‘the Christian theological realm rather than resting independently on Jewish identity’.
+Yet most Orthodox Jews, to take an obvious example, were only tangentially interested in commenting on ‘the Christian theological realm rather than resting independently on Jewish identity’.
 Many other German Jews, moreover, felt both German and Jewish, so that ‘mimicry’ or ‘returning the gaze’ would have appealed only to a minority engaged in religious disputes on Christology.
 These Jews would have been more sympathetic to Steven Aschheim’s view that the Jewish minority, far from ‘contributing’ to ‘pre-existent, static, normative structures’, eventually came to ‘co-constitute’ German culture – even if this ‘active’ role should not negate the asymmetrical power relations between Jews and non-Jews throughout Germany history.

 As much as counter-history, counter-hegemony, or subaltern resistance are helpful reminders that Jews were not simply the submissive sufferers of antisemitism or the grateful receptacles of German culture, they remain wedded to the more common binaries that have characterized past disputes over Jewish behaviour before and after the rise of Hitler: active versus passive, voice versus silence, perpetrator versus victim.
 There is nothing wrong with upholding these criteria or adding new typologies such as coping, compliance, and evasion to account for Jewish strategies during the Holocaust.
 Still, if ‘agency’ is simply another word for most of the above, it does not add to our understanding of German Jewry ‘in times of crisis’.